MostafaNabiehMourad/Automation-Send-an-Email/README.md

 # Automation-Send-an-Email
 I built Automation Send an email script to send automation the email for people and

-I used some library :
+I used some libraries :
 1. requests
 2. BeautifulSoup
 3. MultiPart